 Are your instructors responsible for the sailors during lunch?
-19 clubs say No but 10 clubs do require staff to rotate so office is covered during lunch; lunches are free to on-duty instructors.
+18 clubs say No but 8 clubs do require staff to rotate one or two instructors are on duty.

 May your instructors leave the grounds during lunch?
-25 clubs say Yes, but 5 clubs say No (or prefer not).
+23 clubs say Yes, but 4 clubs say No (or prefer not).
+(Comments: OK with permission; Yes except on staff meeting days; Technically, yes, but they do not; Yes, unless it's their turn for lunch-duty.)

 Do you provide lunch or pay lunch fee?
-20 clubs provide lunch at club and 4 clubs do not.
-4 clubs pay a cash lunch fee.
-(Typical comments: We pay 1/2 of the one hour lunch time; \$50 lunch fee for whole summer; Not daily, but periodically provide an instructor luncheon; We pay for lunches at Wed. and Fri. staff meeting; \$30 per week lunch fee.)
+22 clubs provide lunch at club or subsidize lunch costs and 5 clubs do not.
+(Typical comments: We pay for lunches at Wed. and Fri. staff meeting; \$30 per week lunch fee.)

 Do you provide radios and other gear to instructors?
-All provide radios and many provide other gear such as uniform shirts, etc. (Typical comments: Club boats have mounted radios and we also give each coach a handheld that they return at end or pay for it; Radios and emergency safety gear; Radios and video cameras; Radio and life jackets; All gear except PFDs are provided; Radios, leathermans and instructor buckets with med kit, duct tape, electrical tape, snacks, sail ties, etc.
+All provide radios and many provide other gear such as uniform shirts, etc. (Typical comments: Radios, safety kits, boats and shirts are provided; Rigging knives are new this year; instructor buckets with med kit, duct tape, electrical tape, snacks, sail ties, etc.

 Do you have written job descriptions for your staff positions?
-26 clubs say Yes (Comments: Statement of Job Duties is contained in the Offer and Acceptance letter; 5 clubs say No. (Comments: No or Plan to write them for 2011)
+21 clubs say Yes (Comments: Job description/expectations are contained in our employment contract; Only for Head Instructor and Office Manager; .6 clubs say No. (Comments: No or Plan to write them for 2012)

 Do you have written job offer letters/contracts for your staff positions?
-28 clubs say Yes; 2 clubs says No
+25 clubs say Yes; 2 clubs say No (Our employment letter outlines duties, responsibilities and pay).